 But the future of her little family is soon threatened by someone who forces Dot to play what she calls “the secret game,” and when the unthinkable happens, Dot is faced with a decision that no mother, either real or imagined, should ever have to make.

-“This story from the beginning had an appealing type of monologue that had me hooked.
+“This story had an appealing type of monologue that had me hooked.
 I could picture the characters in my mind vividly and their voices with accents.
-An emotional story that shows the human heart and spirit how it holds out for love and hope under difficult circumstances.
-Excellent short story!“
+An emotional story that shows the human heart and spirit, how it holds out for love and hope under difficult circumstances.“

 “This is one of the most heartbreaking short stories I’ve ever read.
 Subtle, beautiful, terrible and powerful in equal measure.”